levatas-agency/engineering/roles-responsibilities.md

 * Demonstrate ability to deliver high-quality designed, testable, and efficient code.
 * Collaborate with other team members to design and implement features.
 * Comply with processes, project plans, best practices, and industry standards.

+__Core Competencies__
+* Naturally curious and a lifelong learner
+* Continually brings fresh ideas to the table
+* Strong organizational skills
+* Ability to decompose, synthetize and solve problems
+* Good grasping power and attention to detail
+* Entrepreneurship, intrinsic motivation to create something
+* Strong experimentation skills

 ## Software Engineer III
 5+ years of experience | 80% Executing - 10% Coaching - 10% Learning